Cheapest non-owner car insurance companies in New Mexico

 The bottom line: Non-owner car insurance in New Mexico

-New Mexico drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in New Mexico might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 In New Mexico, non-owner car insurance costs an average of $293, with Central Insurance offering the most affordable rates.
 Based on our research, State Farm stands out as the best overall option.
 Remember, factors like your age, gender and driving history can significantly affect your insurance rates.